nayan2/Txt.Car.Race.Game/README.md

 # Txt.Car.Race.Game
-Its a card racing game build using texture and Opengl
+Its a car racing game build using texture and Opengl